Sterling Silver and 14K Gold Anklets in Two-Tone Designs

 The Two-Tone Design Principle in 925-14k Anklets

 925-14k anklets apply the same two-tone design principle used in full gold two-tone pieces, where warm and cool metal tones occupy different structural or decorative roles within a single piece.
 The result is an ankle piece that bridges metal palettes and reads as more complex than single-tone alternatives.
 Buyers who wear both gold and silver jewelry will find 925-14k pieces a natural complement to either.
 See the two-tone gold overview for context on how this approach is applied in full-gold two-tone jewelry across categories.
+Every order ships free with a 30-day return policy.

 Frequently Asked Questions